lfurzewaddock/vscode-opn/README.md

 ## Contributions

 - Please use [Github Issues](../../issues), for feedback, feature suggestions, comments and reporting bugs.
-- Feel free to fork this project and create pull requests with new features and/or bug fixes
+- Feel free to fork this project and create pull requests with new features and/or bug fixes.
-- Help with bugs/issues specific to other platforms such as OSX and Linux is particularly welcome
+- Help with bugs/issues specific to other platforms such as OSX and Linux is particularly welcome.

 ## License
 [MIT](LICENSE.txt)